We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 Serious Eats / Andrew Janjigian

 This set aced the accuracy test in our review, coming very, very close to the standard weight measurements of a tablespoon, teaspoon, half-teaspoon, and quarter-teaspoon—down to the decigram.
 Their rounded shape made them easy to clean and scrape out sticky ingredients like honey.
-However, the tablespoon and teaspoon both failed to fit into a standard one-inch spice jar opening, though the teaspoon squeezes into a 1.25-inch jar opening.
-We also like how the handle is on the same level as the lip of the bowl, making it easy to sweep off excess ingredients in one clean swipe.
+We especially like how the handle is on the same level as the lip of the bowl, making it easy to sweep off excess ingredients in one clean swipe.
+The only drawback: The tablespoon and teaspoon both failed to fit into a standard one-inch spice jar opening, though the teaspoon squeezes into a 1.25-inch jar opening.

 Key Specs